Yoka0014/ACG2025-reference-implementation/README.md

 This project is developed with .NET 8.
 You can build it in an environment with .NET 8 SDK installed.
 Specify preprocessor symbols at build time according to the tool you want to use.

+**Dependencies:**
+This project depends on the following NuGet package:
+- **MathNet.Numerics** (Version 5.0.0): Used for statistical distributions (specifically Dirichlet distribution) in the MCTS implementation.

+The required NuGet packages will be automatically downloaded and installed when you run `dotnet build`.

 The following commands show how to build each tool:

 - **N-Tuple System Structure Optimization (OPTIMIZE_NTUPLE)**